deveshm/connormcgarr.github.io/_posts/2021-01-09-thread-hijacking.md

 }
 ```

-Firstly, RSP and RIP are set before the call to `SetThreadContext`.
+After that, RSP and RIP are set before the call to `SetThreadContext`.
 RIP will point to our final buffer and upon thread restoration, the value in RIP will be executed.

 ```c
 // Allocate stack space by subtracting the stack by 0x2000 bytes